vp237/IPO_Prediction/FinalReport.md

 ### **6. Testing for Model Effectiveness and Cross Validation**

 Testing for efficiency and avoiding underfitting/overfitting: For the classification models, we used misclassification rate and balanced accuracy score as a means to test for our model's effectiveness.
-We chose to use balanced accuracy score here because our classes are imbalanced: for most of our data (around 80% of the stocks), the stock price increased after the first day.
+We chose to use balanced accuracy score here because our classes were imbalanced: for most of our data (around 80% of the stocks), the stock price increased after the first day.
 For the continuous-value prediction models, we used Mean Absolute Error (MAE) as a means to test for our model's effectiveness when predicting continous values, and misclassification rate and balanced accuracy score after we changed our problem into a classification problem.

 In order to avoid overfitting/underfitting, we would also be performing 5-fold cross validation and look at the MAEs across the board for the first 3 models and the misclassification rates and balanced accuracy scores for all 5 models.